SEO and content go together like peanut butter and bananas

 - Images are so important in so many ways.
 Yes they make your content pretty but there are also a lot of images searches going on so make sure the alt tags are correct and don’t say something like “screenshot 18th June” They will help you show up and get indexed for long tail searches if you do this correctly.

 - Something many people forget to do is interlink your content.
 So, for example why not add Google Maps to your location or the website where your office building is located.
 This is very cool for local search purposes.
 You can even go as far as linking to your local chamber of commerce.
 Why do that?
-Well imagine you were trying to rank for digital marketing agency, Doncaster these links will show that Doncaster is your focus and not London or Glasgow.
+Well imagine you were trying to rank for digital marketing agency, Cornwall these links will show that Cornwall is your focus and not London or Glasgow.
 People want reassurance

 - A page’s Meta description isn’t used directly in algorithms employed by search engine ranking.
 But, because it appears in the search results, this plays a massive role in whether users will click the link or not.
 Therefore as Google and other search engines continues to focus on engagement signals (think SERP click through rate), meta descriptions will continue to be central to the visibility and potential engagement of an article.
 It is your two second advertisement for your article.
 It says “look at me I’m everything you’ve ever needed to know about pancakes! (or whatever)”